Student Learning Outcomes-students will:

 PSYC 695 School Psychology Internship (15)

-Successful completion of the National School Psychology Certification Examination and an oral examination that reviews the thesis/research project and contents is required.
+Successful completion of the National School Psychology Certification Examination and an oral examination that reviews the portfolio project and contents is required.

-Minimum total credits for above master's degree 106 credits
+Minimum total credits for above specialist degree 104 credits.

 Final Comprehensive Examination